 #3 Smart Devices

-The smartwatch trend has been rising, and people prefer taking calls, checking messages quickly or even accessing different apps through their smartwatch instead of pulling their smartphones out of their pockets every time.
-Seeing an opportunity, many food delivery apps have found their place on Android and Apple smartwatches allowing customers to order food and track food delivery in just a few taps on their watch.
+The smartwatch trend has been rising, and people prefer taking calls, checking messages, or even accessing different apps through their smartwatch instead of pulling their smartphones out of their pockets every time.
+Seeing an opportunity, many food delivery apps have found their place on Android and Apple smartwatches.
+They are allowing customers to order food and track food delivery in just a few taps on their watch.

 Restaurant chains and food businesses are also leveraging smart TVs and Cars to enable customers to order food.
 Papa John’s makes pizza ordering through Apple TV as easy as streaming a movie.
 Similarly, Pizza Hut in partnership with Accenture and Visa developed an in-car system to order pizzas and pay through the pizza checkout, just by speaking into the system.